arghanilhub/Hospital-patient-records/README.md

 ![payer_03](https://github.com/arghanilhub/Hospital-patient-records/blob/main/payer_03.png) </br>
 <br>
 Medicaid serves as a crucial safety net for BPL families, offering comprehensive coverage.
 Among private insurers, only ```Blue Cross Blue Shield``` offers coverage.
 And it’s no surprise that Medicare isn’t listed, as it’s exclusively for those aged 65+, which aligns with our data. </br>
-* It’s not that they have only recently started providing full coverage—their **track record has been consistently strong over the years**.
+* Plus it’s not that they have only recently started providing full coverage—their **track record has been consistently strong over the years**.
 I verified their payout rates across multiple years, and the data confirms their steady commitment, which likely strengthens patient trust. </br>
 <br>

 ![payer_04](https://github.com/arghanilhub/Hospital-patient-records/blob/main/payer_04_new.png) </br>